mr-bala-kavi/Face-recognition-ATM-with-email-authentication-OTP/README.md

 6. Copy faces folder, accounts.csv, app.py, capture_face.py, requirements.txt to your_folder

+7. Alter 'app.py' code with your email and app password

+8. App password can be created through your email account ( google-->my account-->search app-->ceate app name-->password generated automatically )

-7. Then run you GUI based Face Recognition ATM by cmd (python capture_face.py) - for capture and save the face & (python app.py) - for run GUI
+9. Then run you GUI based Face Recognition ATM by cmd (python capture_face.py) - for capture and save the face & (python app.py) - for run GUI